-- Extinguish all naked flames

-- Open all doors and windows

-- Close all gas valves, including the valve on the cylinder.

-- Do not operate any electrical appliances or switches. - Arrange for immediate inspection of the gas system by a competent person in accordance with current local regulations.
+- Extinguish all naked flames - Open all doors and windows - Close all gas valves, including the valve on the cylinder. - Do not smoke. - Do not operate any electrical appliances or switches. - Arrange for immediate inspection of the gas system by a competent person in accordance with current local regulations.